hazelcast/hazelcast-cpp-client/README.md

  counting_semaphore data structure has two variations:

  * The default implementation is session-aware.
 In this one, when a caller makes its very first `acquire()` call, it starts a new CP session with the underlying CP group.
 Then, liveliness of the caller is tracked via this CP session.
 When the caller fails, permits acquired by this caller are automatically and safely released.
 However, the session-aware version comes with a limitation, that is, a Hazelcast client cannot release permits before acquiring them first.
 In other words, a client can release only the permits it has acquired earlier.
  * The second implementation is sessionless.
 This one does not perform auto-cleanup of acquired permits on failures.
 Acquired permits are not bound to callers and permits can be released without acquiring first.
 However, you need to handle failed permit owners on your own.
-If a Hazelcast server or a client fails while holding some permits, they will not be automatically released.
+If a Hazelcast server or client fails while holding some permits, they will not be automatically released.
 You can use the sessionless CP counting_semaphore implementation by enabling JDK compatibility `jdk-compatible` server-side setting.
-Refer to [counting_semaphore configuration](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#semaphore-configuration) documentation for more details.
+Refer to the [counting_semaphore configuration](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#semaphore-configuration) documentation for more details.

 #### 7.4.11.4.
 Using latch